rochiyat/bulk-time-sheet/README.md

 # Bulk Time Sheet

 ## Overview
 Bulk Time Sheet is a tool designed to streamline the process of logging activities and timesheets.
 It interacts with the Talenta platform to automate the entry of time-related data.
+The application includes validation to ensure that weekends are not filled in Talenta, preventing unnecessary entries for those days.

 ## Prerequisites
 - Ensure that Node.js is installed on your operating system.
 You can download it from [Node.js Official Website](https://nodejs.org/).